Sorcerer (film): Plot

-Kassem, Victor, and Jackie all assume fake identities and end up in Porvenir, a remote village somewhere in Central America.
+Kassem, Victor, and Jackie all assume fake identities and end up in Porvenir, a remote village somewhere in South America.
 Its conditions are in stark contrast to their previous lives.
 The village economy is heavily reliant on an American oil company.
 Kassem befriends a man called 'Márquez', presumably a Nazi war criminal.
 They all live in extreme poverty and earn meager salaries.
 All want out, but their savings are inadequate for emigration.
 After some time, Nilo arrives in the village, raising suspicions.
 In the meantime, an oil well explodes, and the only way to extinguish the fire is to use dynamite.
 Since the only available dynamite has been improperly stored in a remote depot, the nitroglycerin contained inside has become highly unstable; the faintest vibration could cause an explosion.
 With all other means ruled out, the only way to transport it the 218 mi is to use trucks.
 The company seeks four drivers to man two vehicles.
 Kassem, Victor, Jackie and 'Márquez' are offered the job, but they have to assemble the trucks using scrap parts.
 Shortly before their departure, Nilo kills and replaces 'Márquez', which angers Kassem.

 The four drivers embark upon the perilous journey, facing many hazards and internal conflicts.
 Despite their differences, they are forced to cooperate.
-They traverse a rotten bridge during a violent thunderstorm, Kassem and Victor nearly losing their truck in the process.
+They traverse a decrepit bridge during a violent thunderstorm, Kassem and Victor nearly losing their truck in the process.
 The team is forced to use one of the boxes of dynamite to destroy a massive fallen tree blocking their path.
-The rough terrain on a cliff-side road causes Kassem and Victor's truck to blow a tire, sending the truck over the cliff; it explodes and kills the pair.
-When Nilo and Jackie stop at the scene of the destruction, bandits surround them in an attempted robbery.
-They kill the bandits but Nilo is mortally wounded, soon dying from his injuries.
-Now alone, Jackie struggles to stay sane, overwhelmed by hallucinations and flashbacks.
+While traversing a cliff-side road, a guerrilla fighter shoots out one of Kassem and Victor's tires; the truck careens over the cliff, exploding and killing the drivers and gunman.
+When Nilo and Jackie stop at the scene of the destruction, more guerrillas surround them in an attempted robbery.
+They kill the men but Nilo is mortally wounded, soon dying from his injuries.
+Now alone, Jackie struggles to stay sane while overwhelmed by sleep deprivation, hallucinations and flashbacks.
 When his truck's engine dies less than 2 mi short of the destination, he is forced to carry the remaining dynamite on foot.
 Once he finally reaches his destination, he collapses from exhaustion.

 At the bar back in Porvenir, Jackie is given a Colombian passport and payment for the job by the oil company, as well as an offer of another job.
 Before he leaves, he asks a charwoman for a dance.
-As the two dance, Carlo Ricci's henchmen, along with Jackie's old friend Vinnie, emerge from a taxi and walk into the bar wielding guns, leaving Jackie's fate unknown.
+As the two dance, Carlo Ricci's henchmen, along with Jackie's old friend Vinnie, emerge from a taxi and walk into the bar wielding guns.
+A single gunshot is heard, (Note: The sound effect was added for the 2014 video release.
+Friedkin was ambiguous if the audio was meant to depict a gunshot or simply a car backfiring.) and Jackie's fate is left unknown as the film cuts to black.